 Performing tasks online saves us so much time that we often take this convenience for granted.
 For instance, instead of visiting a bank, we are paying bills and transferring funds using our mobile devices or a PC.
-Same goes for making online purchases; within a few taps or clicks, goods are ordered and delivered to our doorsteps.
+The same goes for making online purchases; within a few taps or clicks, goods are ordered and delivered to our doorsteps.
 Planning for a trip?
 Comparing costs and booking flights and accommodations online is easier than ever.
-All transactions stated above require you browsing through various websites; possibly spending a considerable amount of time while visiting the websites and even submitting your personal information.
+All transactions stated above require you to browse through various websites.
+Possibly spending a considerable amount of time while visiting the websites and even submitting personal information.
 How do we know if all these transactions are protected and secure?

 Please note, the ranking below is solely based on SSL testing which represents only one aspect of website security and does not address all security issues a website may face.